When you first take Company Command, you are required to conduct a Command Climate Survey.

 If your company can continue to make small improvements every month, you will make great progress in a year’s time.

-In conclusion, Command Climate Surveys are a very helpful resource for Company Commanders and First Sergeants.
+Command Climate Surveys are a very helpful resource for Company Commanders and First Sergeants.

 In addition to being a mandatory requirement, these surveys also help Company Commanders improve the Soldier morale and unit morale within their company.